 How much does it cost to car camp?
 This is a very popular and often difficult question to answer as there are so many variables that go into car camping costs and they tend to be different for everyone.

-If you have been following me on Instagram for a while, you know in 2021 I embarked on a 9-month car-camping road trip that took me across 23 states and over 17,000 miles.
-I broke this trip up into two parts, Spring and Fall, and spent most of the summer in upstate New York with family.
-I mention this because although I was away from home for 9 months I spent 3 of those months living with family for free which of course saved me a ton.
-My car is also paid off and I didn’t run into any car problems or auto accidents that negatively impacted my car camping costs.
+If you have been following me on Instagram for a while, you know in 2021, I embarked on a 9-month car-camping road trip that took me across 23 states and over 17,000 miles.
+I broke this trip into two parts, Spring and Fall, and spent most of the summer in upstate New York with family.
+I mention this because although I was away from “home” for nine months, I spent 3 of those months living with family for free, which of course, saved me a ton.
+My car is also paid off, and I didn’t run into any car problems or auto accidents that negatively impacted my car camping costs.
 It is always important to have an emergency fund in case those unexpected things happen.

 In this post, I am listing my top 5 major expenses: Transportation, Supplies, Food, Lodging, and Gas along with minuscule expenses (mostly entrance fees) to give you an idea of how much it may cost you to road trip around the country.

 Costs can vary greatly for each type of car camper.
-If you are thinking of car camping, I recommend setting a budget and sticking to it.
-If you only have $1,500 to spend your plan and route may look a bit different than someone who has $3,500 or $10,000 to spend.
-You will still get a car camping experience it just may be shorter as the longer you car camp the more it costs.
+If you are considering car camping, I recommend setting a budget and sticking to it.
+If you only have $1,500 to spend, your plan and route may look a bit different than someone who has $3,500 or $10,000 to spend.

-I hope this article is helpful to you and gives you more insight on if a car-camping road trip is something you should do.
-If you have any specific questions, please leave a comment.
-Once I am notified, I’ll get back to you ASAP.
+I hope this article is helpful to you and gives you more insight into whether a car-camping road trip is something you should do.
+If you have any specific questions, please leave a comment and l’ll reply ASAP.

 I define transportation as your car camping vehicle.

 I traveled in my paid-off 2010 Hyundai Santa Fe.
 I’ve always kept up with maintenance and spent just over $740 on upkeep right before I left on my trip.